 Whether you’re working at a small startup or accomplished organization, customers are the lifeblood of your business.

-So, when customer churn rears its head, this can throw a spanner in the works and impact a company’s short and long-term goals.
+So, when customer churn rears its ugly head, this can throw a spanner in the works and impact a company’s short and long-term goals.

 What is customer churn?